 The American Cancer Society believes that all people should benefit from cancer screenings, without regard to health insurance coverage.
 Limitations on covered benefits should not block your ability to benefit from early detection of cancer.
 To that end, the Society supports policies that give all people access to and coverage of early detection screening for cancer.
 Such policies should be age - and risk-appropriate and based on current scientific evidence as outlined in the American Cancer Society's early detection guidelines.

 Coverage of colorectal cancer screening tests is mandated by the Affordable Care Act, but that doesn’t apply to health plans that were in place before it was passed.
-Those plans are covered by state laws, which vary, and other federal laws.
+You can find out when your insurance plan started by contacting your health insurance plan administrator.
+If your plan started on or after September 23, 2010, it is required to cover colorectal cancer screening tests.
+If your plan started before September 23, 2010, the rules about insurance coverage are covered by state laws, which vary, and other federal laws.

 A number of states, as well as the District of Columbia, have passed laws requiring insurance coverage for a full range of colorectal cancer screening tests.
 A few other states require coverage of only certain tests or have agreements among insurers (instead of laws) to provide coverage for a full range of tests.
 Still others require that insurance for testing be offered or available through Medicare Supplemental Insurance (Medigap) policies or have no laws regarding coverage.

 States that have screening laws that ensure coverage for a full range of tests*: